codewithjazzy/portfolio/src/content/work/mental-health-private.md

 ### LCSW Private Practice

-A personal website for a Licensed Clinical Social worker.
+A personal website for a Licensed Clinical Social Worker.
 It outlines her therapy focus, client focus, and types of therapy offered.
 The site also highlights her expertise with a direct link to her license verification.

 With a focus on ease-of-use, there is a contact form and the site allows users to locate the practice with real-time directions via an interactive map link.